-Osaka is a water metropolis which known for its rivers and also the largest number of bridges in Japan.
-The two city centres in Osaka, namely Umeda to the north and Namba to the south and both cities are connected by the main road called Midosuji.
+Osaka is a water metropolis known for its rivers and also the largest number of bridges in Japan.
+The two city centers in Osaka, namely Umeda to the north and Namba to the south and both cities are connected by the main road called Midosuji.
 Which, Midosuji road is known for its beautiful scenery in the form of yellow ginkgo leaves in the autumn.

 Let’s Enjoy Tourist Attractions in Osaka

 Besides being the largest city after Tokyo, various interesting things in the form of tourist attractions places to buy various types of souvenirs you can enjoy.
 Well, not to be missed to eat food in Osaka because the city has delicious food.
 So that you won’t be confused when you are there, it’s better to pay attention to various things you can do here.

 It is located in the port village of Tempozan in the Osaka Bay area.
 In addition, the appearance of this aquarium is equally interesting.
 Marine life is featured in 15 large aquarium tanks.
 Each tank presents parts of the Pacific Ocean.
 The biggest tank that is owned is the tank for the Pacific Ocean area, where it holds 5,400 tons of water.

 The place which is a giant wheel in Osaka Bay is one of the tourist attractions in Osaka that you must visit.
 When you ride this wheel that has a height of 112.5 meters you will see views from Rokko Mountains, Akashi Kaikyo Bridge to Kansai International Airport.
 This wheel can also refresh your eyes by showing the beauty of the city of Osaka from a height of approximately 10 to 15 minutes.